cesar-douady/open-lmake/doc/developers.md

 - `np_` : non-portable
 - `::`  : standard library or a few exceptions defined in `src/utils.hh` which, in my mind, should have been part of the STL, e.g. `::vmap` (a vector of pairs)

-Names are suffixed with \_ if needed to suppress ambiguities.
+Names are suffixed with `_` if needed to disambiguate.
 Several prefixes can be used, for example a private static variable will start with `_s_`.

 ## Abbreviations
 - general rules:
-	- words are abbreviated depending on their use and span: the shorter the span and the heavier the usage , the more they are abbreviated
+	- words are abbreviated based on their scope and usage frequency: the shorter the scope and the more frequent the usage, the more they are abbreviated
 	- words may be abbreviated by their beginning, such as env for environ
 	- words may be abbreviated using only consons such as src for source
 	- these may be combined as in dst for destination